carpentries-incubator/lc-webscraping/_episodes/05-conclusion.md

    investigating something like that.
 3. __Check your local legislation.__ For example, certain countries have laws protecting personal information such as email addresses and phone numbers.
-Scraping such information, even from publicly avaialable web sites, can be illegal (e.g. Australia).
+Scraping such information, even from publicly avaialable web sites, can be illegal (e.g. in Australia).
 4. __Don't share downloaded content illegally.__ Scraping for personal purposes is usually OK, even if it is copyrighted information, as it could fall under the fair use provision of the intellectual property legislation.
 However, sharing data for which you don't